Donearm/arch-ansible/README.md

 scenarios, people should customize it and then encrypt it with ansible-vault before committing to a VCS.

-Currently only GPT installations are supported, using refind-efi as the bootloader.
+Currently only GPT installations are supported, using `refind` as the bootloader.
 Swap space is not configured.

 There is support for installing hypervisor guest additions as part of